aekala/aekala.github.io/source/_posts/Pimp-My-PC-An-Introduction-to-Linux-Ricing.md

 - An aspect of ricing I appreciate is that there is no one right way to do it.
 The communities around ricing I've seen all appreciate setups that are way out there.
 The way we interact with operating systems like MacOS and Windows has long been that we use it as it comes out of the box, with the biggest changes we make typically being the wallpaper we set and the various applications we use on it.

-  At the end of the day the only one using your computer is you, so ricing ends up being a really cool way to express your personality through creating a setup that works just for you.
-For example, I need a setup that allows me to quickly switch between typing in English and Japanese, so I configured Japanese language support on my operating system using Ibus and added keyboard shortcuts to easily switch between the two.
+  At the end of the day the only one using your computer is you, so ricing ends up being a really cool way to express yourself through creating a setup that works the best for you.
+For example, I need a setup that allows me to switch between typing in English and Japanese, so I configured Japanese language support on my operating system using Ibus and added keyboard shortcuts to quickly switch between the two.

   It's also an iterative process.
 My aesthetic preferences and the functionality I need have changed greatly from the time when I created my first rice, and my current setup reflects that.
 I've included some resources below that are great places to get started in ricing their OS, and I encourage anyone to reach out to me if they're interested and have questions!